lbressler13/trick-calculator/README.md

 ## Testing
 **All** new computation needs unit tests.
 The computation in here is messy and complicated, and manually testing everything is difficult and it **will** miss edge cases.
-There is a huge sense of relief from being able to press a button and know that everything still works.
+There is a huge sense of relief from being able to press a button and know that everything still works after refactoring the most important functions.
 The hours writing tests will be worth it.

 You will gain a huge appreciation for testing and TDD.